vivaldy22/simpleRestApiLA/README.md

  2. MySQL / MariaDB

 ## Preparation
- 1. Import the database provided in db.sql file
+ 1. Import the database provided in database/db.sql file
- 2. **Important** If you're executing with docker, you don't need to change anything in .env file
+ 2. **Important** If you're executing with docker, you don't need to change anything in .env file.
+You can just skip step 3 and 4
  3. Inside .env file, there are configurations needed for the api to run, change them according to your system.
 The most important variable that you have to change is: